Old State Pension

-Any country in the EU, Barbados, Bermuda, Bosnia-Herzegovina, the Channel Islands, Croatia, Isle of Man, Iceland, Israel, Jamaica, Liechtenstein, Mauritius, Montenegro, Norway, the Philippines, Serbia, Switzerland, Turkey, the United States of America or Macedonia.
+Any country in the European Union, Barbados, Bermuda, Bosnia-Herzegovina, the Channel Islands, Croatia, Isle of Man, Iceland, Israel, Jamaica, Liechtenstein, Mauritius, Montenegro, North Macedonia, Norway, the Philippines, Serbia, Switzerland, Turkey or the United States of America.

-Retiring to popular destinations like Canada, Australia, South Africa & New Zealand mean your pension won't be increased each passing year, as it would have done if you stayed in the UK.
+Retiring to popular destinations such as Australia, Canada, New Zealand and South Africa means your pension won't be increased each year, as it would have done had you stayed in the UK.

 Your state pension might be affected if you're transgender and you:

-- Were claiming state pension before 4 April 2005
+- Were claiming the state pension before 4 April 2005.

 You don't need to do anything if you legally changed your gender and started claiming state pension on or after 4 April 2005 – you'll already be claiming based on your legally-recognised gender.